Looking for the best spots and top attractions on the Romantic Road in Bavaria, Germany? Look no further!

-8. Landsberg am Lech: Hitler Backdrop
+9. Landsberg am Lech: Hitler Backdrop

 Landsberg am Lech is famous as the German city where Hitler was imprisoned after his arrest for the failed Putsch in Munich in November 1923.

 But the city isn’t all gloom and doom.
 It’s quaint and charming.
 Landsberg is split in two by the imposing 15th century Stadpfarrkirche Maria Himmelfahrt Basilica (say that ten times fast).

 It’s dates from 1425 and is a 10 minute walk from the Rathaus (town hall).
 With its bright colors and coats of arms, it’s a beauty.

 Landsberg has some bakeries to die for.
 At least pop in for coffee and cake at the very cute Lechcafe.

 10. Wieskirche: Grand UNESCO Pilgrimmage Church

 Outside, it seems like a simple church picturesquely set in an unassuming verdant meadow.
-Belying its modest exterior, however, inside it’s a light-filled Bavarian Rococo extravaganza.
+Inside. it’s a light-filled Bavarian Rococo extravaganza.

 The Wieskirche dates from 1738.
-Back then, a farmer witnessed a supposed miracle -- tears trickling down from a wooden Christ statue.
+Back then, a farmer witnessed a supposed miracle — tears trickling down from a wooden Christ statue.
 People came in droves to see the weepy work, more than 1 million each year nowadays.

 In 1745, the brothers Johann Baptist and Dominikus Zimmermann were commissioned to build a massive pilgrimage church on the site.
 The cost almost led to the bankruptcy of the Steingaden Abbey.

 A pastel oval fresco is framed by stucco decorations and gilded sculptures.
 The altar has a statue of the Scourged Savior, the very statue that began the pilgrimage.

 If you’re extremely ambitious, hike up the 768 steps (gulp!) of the Ulm tower for uninterrupted views over the town.
 It might take you a day to recover.
 You’ll at least need bratwurst and beer.

 A fun fact is that Einstein was born in Ulm.
 The house he was born in was destroyed in WWII.
 But there’s a street named after him and a memorial.

-11. Linderhof Palace, King Ludwig’s Mini Versailles
+12. Linderhof Palace, King Ludwig’s Mini Versailles

 Just a jog off the Romantic Road near Neuschwanstein Castle is Mad King Ludwig II’s primary residence, Linderhof Palace.
 Linderhof is a must see site in Bavaria and a popular day trip from Munich.